 - Saline- In the early years of our practice, before silicone implants were available for routine use in cosmetic patients, we had many patients with great results using saline implants.
 In terms of appearance, the difference between a saline and silicone implant is seldom visible.
 Although they don’t feel quite as soft as a silicone implant, there are some advantages.
 In addition to being a less expensive implant, they can generally be placed through a smaller incision as they are filled to their final volume once they are inside the breast.
 Minor size adjustments can be made on the operating table to correct asymmetry by putting different amounts of saline (salt water) in each implant.
 Although long-term studies have shown they are more prone to leak after many years than a silicone implant, they are easier to replace should a leak occur.

-- Round versus teardrop shaped- We typically use round implants for cosmetic augmentation, although we have placed the anatomic (teardrop) shaped implants in the past.
+- Round versus teardrop shaped- We use round implants for cosmetic augmentation. as do all plastic surgeons at this time.
+Teardrop shaped implants required a textured surface and these have currently been withdrawn from the market in the U.S. because of safety concerns.
+We had placed the anatomic (teardrop) shaped implants in some patients when they were first introduced but stopped around 20 years ago.
 While we had no real problems with the anatomic implants, they were more expensive, somewhat more difficult to place, and we really couldn’t see much difference in the final appearance compared to a round implant.
-We are now looking at some of the newer anatomic gel implants as these seem to offer advantages in some patients, particularly in reconstruction.

 - Low, Medium, or High Profile- The “profile” of an implant essentially refers to how tall it is relative to the size of the base.
 A low profile implant has a broad base but is relatively flat compared to a high profile implant.
 For most patients, we use a moderate profile implant, but we may suggest a high profile implant if you have a narrow chest but need a lot of volume.